Remarks on Serre's modularity conjecture: Preliminary results

-where the character $\psi$ has order $t^\alpha$, $ t \mid q+1$ an odd prime, with $q$ and $t$ sufficiently large.\\ This ramification at $q$ will be preserved in all the steps of the proof if the primes $q$ and $t$ are chosen as in the definition of good dihedral prime (ibid, Def.
-2.1).\\ As a matter of fact, we have to modify slightly the definition of good dihedral prime, because we want to work also in characteristics up to a certain bound $B$, a bound possibly larger than the weight and the primes in the level.
-Thus, to ensure that also in these characteristics the ramification at $q$ is preserved we modify this definition as follows:\\ i) assume $t$ is greater than all prime factors of $N$ (except $q$), greater than $k$, and greater than $B$.\\ ii) assume that $q \equiv 1 \pmod{8}$, and $q \equiv 1 \pmod{r}$ for every prime $r$ up to the maximum of: the prime divisors of $N$ different from $q$, $k$, and $B$. \\
+where the character $\psi$ has order $t^\alpha$, $ t \mid q+1$ an odd prime, with $q$ and $t$ sufficiently large.\\ This ramification at $q$ will be preserved and the residual image will be non-solvable in all the steps of the proof where the residual characteristic is ``relatively small" if the primes $q$ and $t$ are chosen as in the definition of good dihedral prime, as shown in [KW2], Lemma 6.3.\\ As a matter of fact, we have to modify slightly the definition of good dihedral prime, because we want to work also in several characteristics up to a certain bound $B$, a bound certainly larger than the weight and the primes in the level\footnote{during section 4 several auxiliary primes will be introduced, and the bound $B$ can be taken to be any number greater than all these auxiliary primes: in the remark at the end of section 4 we will stress this point again}.
+Thus, to ensure that also in these characteristics the ramification at $q$ is preserved we modify the definition given in [KW2], Def.
+2.1, as follows: the ramification at $q$ is given again by formula (I) but we want to:\\ i) assume $t$ is greater than all prime factors of $N$ (except $q$), greater than $k$, and greater than $B$.\\ ii) assume that $q \equiv 1 \pmod{8}$, and $q \equiv 1 \pmod{r}$ for every prime $r$ up to the maximum of: the prime divisors of $N$ different from $q$, $k$, and $B$. \\

 Remark: this ``modified" definition does not affect at all the proof of existence of such a $q$ and $t$.\\